 Being raised to love and appreciate the outdoors was just the BEST!!!
 Spending time outside with my family is second nature to me, but not everyone grew up camping in the mountains of Alaska or taking family trips to the most remote places like I did, so I totally get that it’s not always easy to know where to start when it comes to raising little outdoor enthusiasts.

 Tim and I moved to North Carolina a few years ago and a major reason we chose this specific location is because the weather is BEAUTIFUL and we can spend most of the year outdoors in a comfortable climate.
 I mean, it definitely gets really hot and humid in the summer (see my mom bun tutorial for hair that even Southern humidity can’t touch!) but it’s pretty pleasant overall.
-We spend as much time outside with Leni as we can and I know a lot of parents want to know our “tricks of the trade” for making sure the next generation LOVES the outdoors as much as us, so here it goes…
+We spend as much time outside with Leni and Boone as we can, and I know a lot of parents want to know our “tricks of the trade” for making sure the next generation LOVES the outdoors as much as us; I wrote this blog nearly THREE whole years ago, so enjoy these still-relevant tips and CUTE photos of baby Leni…

 Make it Comfy